 Existing groundwater monitoring programs in the Cuyama Basin are primarily operated by regional, state and federal agencies.
 Local agencies such as the CCSD and CBWD do not conduct routine monitoring.
 Existing groundwater monitoring programs in the Basin collect data on groundwater elevation, groundwater quality and subsidence at varying temporal frequencies.
-There are 101 wells with groundwater elevation data, of which, 43 were monitored in 2017.
 A description of each groundwater monitoring program in the Basin is described in further detail below.